tinymce/tinymce-docs/plugins/media.md

 ### `video_template_callback`

-This option allows you to specify the function that will return the html embed code of the video media that you are attempting to insert into tinymce.
+This option allows you to specify the function that will return the HTML embed code of the video media that you are attempting to insert into TinyMCE.

 **Type:** `String`